 - For cream cheese filling, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped topping and lemon juice.
-Refrigerate 1/2 cup for garnish.
-Spread remaining cream cheese mixture into pie shell; top with lemon filling.
+Spread over pie shell; top with lemon filling.
 Refrigerate overnight.

 "great pie. took another reviewer's suggestion to only put 5 Tbs corn starch and it was perfect.
 Also used my own crust .
 Very good flavor."